 The cover is not that great.
-Themes of the poems printed around the head of a long bearded man with sunglasses do not disclose the disjointed array of generic emotions hidden underneath it.
+Themes of the poems printed around the head of a long-bearded man with sunglasses do not disclose the disjointed array of generic emotions hidden underneath it.
 Not an appealing cover for a poetry book, in my opinion.
-Although, the use of a crumpled paper as background is a neat visual touch.
+Although, the use of crumpled paper as the background is a neat visual touch.

 Kya lajawab umra bakshi hai Khuda ne

 Ki jazba toh iski ragon mein daudta hai